Greetings and happy Mother’s Day!

 In other news, I’ve started planning my son’s graduation party.
 He doesn’t want anything big, but I’ve decided to have a small, casual afternoon open house on the Saturday of graduation weekend.
 After all, this celebration is partly ours too!
 Paul and I have worked hard to get him this far, and we’re incredibly grateful for God’s provision through it all.
-We’d love to share our joy with friends and family, and I think David will enjoy it when all is said and done.
+We’d love to share our joy with friends and family, and I think D will enjoy it when all is said and done.

 I hope the weather cooperates so we can use our deck.
 I want to keep it really easy so I think I’ll do a hoagie platter and a lot of cold foods.
 That way no one has to man the grill, and people can just come and go and eat whenever.
 My parents will be in town to help, which will be nice.

 I’m open to suggestions from anyone who has done this before.
-I know the kids tend to have a lot of gatherings and want to make the rounds on graduation weekend, but most of David’s friends graduated last year so he says he doesn’t have a big social agenda that day.
+I know the kids tend to have a lot of gatherings and want to make the rounds on graduation weekend, but most of D’s friends graduated last year so he says he doesn’t have a big social agenda that day.

 I cannot believe how fast this is all happening, but I guess I shouldn’t be surprised.
 I did have 18+ years to prepare for it.
 Whoever said the new house might be a welcome distraction from the magnitude of my firstborn graduating and going off to college is a wise soul.
 I am truly grateful for that!